hotstepper13/alexa-gira-bridge/README.md

 - Currently it is only possible to switch on/off and dim a light.
 - If you have a push button activated device (like a scene) in your Gira Homeserver, be sure to attach it with Objecttype "on" or "off" instead of "onOff".
 The bridge will recognize it and send the correct command to trigger it.
 - If you want to operate this software on a windows pc you must disable locally running upnp services.
 On windows 10 you have to change a registry value and reboot your system!

+## Configuration
+The version 3.0 or newer require a json formatted configuration to store the relevant data.
+This is needed because the gira bridge uses internal ID´s for the devices.
+Since a Device could have multiple group addresses for different actions, it was needed to create a mapping.
+The configuration is split into 3 main parts:
+### hsConfig
+Contain the connection information to you local homeserver.
+The parameters should be self explaining.
+### bridgeConfig
+The ip can be empty and the software will try to determine its own ip.
+Only in special circumstances like forwarding it might be needed to enter the ip on which the service is reachable.
+The setting in port defines on which port the application is listeing for requests.
+### rooms
+This is the main configuration.
+Each room containts items.
+The room name together with the item name determine the command you need to tell your echo to trigger an action.
+Also the id of the room and the item will be used as unique identifier and must not be duplicated.
+If you add a room or items, ensure that the numbers are unique.
+See the configuration example for details.

+The difference between idTrigger and idSwitch is that the switch will receive on and off commands while the trigger (may be used in scenes) only receives on requests.

 ## Running / "Installation"
 - ensure that java can be found in path (test with "java --version")